The MA in Comparative and International Social Policy will train you in comparative and international policy analysis

 The MA in Comparative and International Social Policy is part of a group of social policy masters degrees that draw on the research excellence of the Department to enable you to study social policy at an advanced level.
 These courses each offer a unique blend of modules to allow you to specialise in a particular area.

 York is very calm city, it helps you focus and concentrate.
-Don't be afraid because as an international student I know that some people may feel insecure studying in a new country but I think it will change your life!Hoi Ying, China, MA Comparative and International Social Policy
+Don't be afraid because as an international student I know that some people may feel insecure studying in a new country but I think it will change your life!Hoi Ying, Hong Kong, MA Comparative and International Social Policy

 The MA in Comparative and International Social Policy is based around a combination of social policy analysis and research training.
 You'll start with a solid introduction to comparative social research methods and social policy analysis.
 You'll then explore how social policy is affected by globalisation.
 You'll finish with a comparative exploration of how emerging governance structures and actors affect the management and delivery of social policy in national and international settings.

-This masters degree has a broad international approach, rooted in the analysis of higher income countries in the OECD (Organisation for Economic Co-operation and Development) and adapting this to a study of a broader sample of countries across the globe.
+This masters degree has a broad international approach, rooted in the analysis of higher-income OECD countries and adapting this to a study of a broader sample of countries across the globe.
 The course attracts students from around the world, so you'll benefit from first-hand international insight.

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.

 In the Autumn Term you'll take two compulsory modules:

 In the Spring Term you'll take two more compulsory modules that focus on international and comparative social policy: